gknoetze36-source/workshop-system/legal_documents/01-Terms-of-Service.md

 ## 1. Supplier Information (ECTA section 43 disclosure)
 - Full name and legal status: Vanta Automations (Pty) Ltd, a Pty Ltd registered in South Africa
-- Registration number: [Registration Number]
+- Registration number: 2026/355499/07
-- Physical address: [Registered Address]
-- Contact: [Support Email] | [Phone Number]
+- Contact: info@VantaAutomations.co.za
-- Website: [Website URL]
+- Website: vantaautomations.co.za
-- We are not currently a member of any statutory or voluntary self-regulatory body or code of conduct.
-[Update if this changes.]

 ## 2. Definitions
 "Account" means the workspace created for a workshop/business on the Service.
 "Client Data" means data the Customer or its own customers input into or generate through the Service, including vehicle records and messages.
 "Plan" means the subscription tier selected at signup.
 "Sub-Processors" and other data terms carry the meanings given in the Privacy Policy and Data Processing Agreement.